Sentencing options for Cosby include prison, jail, probation

 PRISON, JAIL OR HOUSE ARREST?

 If Cosby gets even a day more than two years, he'll enter the state prison system, with a first stop at SCI Phoenix, a new $400 million, 3,830-bed prison in suburban Philadelphia where staff would assess his physical, medical and security needs.
 Cosby could end up in a long-term medical care unit there or elsewhere.
-If he's deemed at risk because of his age or celebrity, or a risk to others, he'd be held in solitary confinement, spending most of the day alone in his cell.
+If he's deemed at risk or a risk to others, he'd be held in solitary confinement, spending most of the day alone in his cell.

 Otherwise, he'd likely share a two-person cell, leaving for meals, exercise, counseling and other activities.
 He'd be free to bring a personal tablet for music or games but wouldn't have internet access, corrections spokeswoman Amy Worden said.